-- 36. In addition to focusing on the most underserved areas, the project will give special consideration to vulnerable and marginalized groups.
+- 44. In addition to focusing on the most underserved areas, the project will give special consideration to vulnerable and marginalized groups.
 These include:

 - i.
-Minority clans and groups;
+Traditional ethnic monirities

 - ii.
 Internally displaced persons;

 - iii.
 Those who live in remote rural areas or areas characterized by violence that are bereft of social services and amenities;

 - iv.
 Nomadic pastoralist communities.

 - v.
 Female headed families;

 - vi.
 Elderly persons;

 - vii.
 Illiterate persons; and

 - viii.
 Returnees and their families

-- 37. There are social, economic and physical barriers that prevent vulnerable and marginalized individuals and groups from participating in projects, which include lack of financial resources, inaccessibility of meeting venues, social stigma, lack of awareness and/or poor consultation.
+- 45. There are social, economic and physical barriers that prevent vulnerable and marginalized individuals and groups from participating in projects, which include lack of financial resources, inaccessibility of meeting venues, social stigma, lack of awareness and/or poor consultation.
 For instance, people living with disabilities are often not effectively engaged in consultations due to lack of access and social stigma and cultural beliefs that they are not able to participate or considered to have limited productive roles in society.
 In this regard, the project will deploy viable strategies to engage target communities and other stakeholders and overcome social stigma and encourage inclusion.
 Also, discussions should be conducted in a simplified manner to ensure the illiterate and people with no or limited financial literacy understand the project and its components.
 In addition, efforts will be made to promote diversity in staffing (see Labor-Management Procedures (LMP) and Environment and Social Management Framework (ESMF).
-The 30 percent dedicated for women shall be selected in manner that will see women from different parts of the district partake and benefit in the project activities.